MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdocksite-class.md

 ### <a name="parameters"></a>Parametri

 *pBarToDock*<br/>
-[in, out] Un puntatore al riquadro ancorato a sinistra del *pTargetBar*.
+[in, out] Puntatore al riquadro da ancorare a sinistra di *pTargetBar*.

 *pTargetBar*<br/>
 [in, out] Puntatore al riquadro di destinazione.

 ### <a name="return-value"></a>Valore restituito

-TRUE se il riquadro viene ancorato correttamente. in caso contrario, FALSE.
+TRUE se il riquadro è ancorato correttamente; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note